-Integral coaching practitioners reach into the past, gathering wisdom from East and West, while still staying current with the frontiers of new discovery in cognitive science, genetics, and other disciplines.
+Integral coaching practitioners reach into the past, gathering wisdom from East and West, whilst still staying current with the frontiers of new discovery in cognitive science, genetics, and other disciplines.

 We call our work integral because we include everything about the client and the client’s world in our coaching.
-This includes what the client is aware of along with her potential—what could be brought about through focused, skillful methods.
+This includes what the client is aware of, along with his/her potential—what could be brought about through focused, skilful methods.

 Coaches bring forth a view of the client that includes how the client represents him or herself and also investigates his or her social world, habits, relationship with the body, the quality of self-care, the amount of attention and energy available to take on change, and much more.

-Additionally, we are always in a shared physical environment that includes nature and human artifacts, and our background, sense of possibility and our mood are shaped by the physical space we’re in.
+Additionally, we are always in a shared physical environment that includes nature and human artefacts, and our background, sense of possibility, and our mood are shaped by the physical space we’re in.